Table of contents

 - The Most Common Shareholder Relationships

-- What Should be Included in the Agreement?
+- What Should be Included in my Shareholder Agreement?

 A Shareholder Agreement affects the shareholders of a corporation.
 It is a formal contract that sets out and explains the structure and nature of their relationship to the corporation and to one another.
 Corporations find this type of agreement to be highly valuable, because it helps to create a strong foundation for the corporation as a whole.